A customer relationship management system.

 If you want marketing assets to speak to the ideal buyer’s goals and challenges, you need to create effective, targeted content.
 To make narrative helpful, relevant, and personalised, you need to know as much as possible about its intended recipients.
 This is only possible when you have a clear picture of who you’re marketing to.

 It’s best to know your audience’s demographic and firmographic characteristics, acute pains, needs, and wants.
 Creating a buyer persona - a fictional representation of your ideal customer - is an integral part of the marketing planning process.
+Implementing a CRM for marketers can significantly streamline these processes, enhancing the overall effectiveness of marketing strategies.

 How to define your buyer persona and boost sales [+Template]